 To expand further, it’s also worth putting the nest building in to context with the life cycle of the fascinating wasp.

-tiny shavings of wood that she chews to make a pulp, and makes into the first
+tiny shavings of wood that she chews to make a pulp, to make the first

 few perfectly formed, hexagon-shaped cells.